Markram71/Bitwig-Performance-Twister/docs/README-OSC-extension.md

 ## Available OSC Messages
 First of all, all OSC message that come with Jürgen Mossgräber's (aka MOSS) OSC implementation are avaialabe.
 For further information see his [web site for Bitwig](https://www.mossgrabers.de/Software/Bitwig/Bitwig.html) or his [DriveByMoss documentation](https://github.com/git-moss/DrivenByMoss/blob/master/DrivenByMoss-Manual.pdf).

+### Table of Bitwig Performance Twister OSC Messages
 Additionally, I have implemented the following messages.
 These are all commands which means that these messages can be send from an OSC surface to Bitwig.
-There is not message from Bitwig to the OSC device.
+There is no message from Bitwig to the OSC device.

 | Message/Command                  | Value                                        | Comment                                                                                         |